iFirebrand/iFirebrand/README.md

-- No longer coding professionally.
-Recreational dev.
+- No longer a professional engineer.
+Recreational code.
+Professional bugs.
-- Now with ConsenSys focusing on NFTs.
+- Now with Consensys focusing on NFTs.
 - Co-launched EulerBeats NFT.
 - 📫 DMs on Twitter @iFirebrand